leognutzmann/Hollister-Co./README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 E-commerce project made for vueJS learning.
-Will not be finished
+Will not be finished and has been discontinued

 ### Built With